Collateral Beauty poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The partners commit to the deception.
 They hire three struggling actors - Raffi, Amy, and Brigitte - to play Death, Love, and Time.
 The plan is set in motion., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Death (Brigitte) confronts Howard directly about his inability to accept his daughter's fate.
+Notably, this crucial beat Death (Brigitte) confronts Howard directly about his inability to accept his daughter's fate.
 Howard breaks down, admitting he can't forgive himself.
 The encounters are working - but Howard is getting worse, not better, and the partners' guilt intensifies., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Madeleine reveals to Howard that she is Olivia's grandmother - his daughter's maternal grandmother.
 She's been attending the group to be near him.
 This connection reframes everything: he's not alone in his grief., demonstrating the transformation achieved throughout the journey.